szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 }
 ```

 This is very simple.
-Every time we get an instruction of the form `F[A]`, we create new instruction that consists of an instruciton to log the instruction, combined with the original instruction.
+Every time we get an instruction of the form `F[A]`, we create a code fragment that consists of an instruction combined with an addtional instruction to log the instruction.
+We inject both these instructions into the free monad of the coproduct of the `F` and `EventOp` algebras.

-So if we start off with a program of type `Free[F, ?]` comprising a set of instructions in `F`, and interpret them using:
+Then if we start off with a program of type `Free[F, ?]` comprising a set of instructions in `F`, and interpret them using:

 ```scala
 val program: Free[F, ?]